The idea of writing this post appeared during one of my ordinary proofreading projects when I had to correct other translator’s mistakes.

 You may know a foreign language rather well and you may be even a narrow specialist in some interesting field, but if you are lazy about your mother tongue, you will never become a top echelon’s professional translator.
 If a proofreader or editor has to correct a bunch of elementary punctuation or spelling mistakes in your translation, then it is worth thinking about changing your job.
 Or you may try to master your knowledge: rarely but people may pull themselves up and reach unprecedented results.

-- If you are a translator already, don’t stop learning!
+2. f you are a translator already, don’t stop learning!

 If you want to be competitive, get profitable projects, and gain respectable clients, you should never stop learning new things and mastering your skills.
 Have your finger on the pulse of the latest technologies in your professional sphere, deepen your knowledge in your fields of expertise, learn how to promote yourself and how to lead business ethically — and you will be respected by your colleagues and customers.